Enalean/tuleap/doc/back-end/plugins.md

 ### `include`

-This directory contains all the PHP plugin code and also mustache templates.
+This directory contains all the PHP plugin code and also Mustache template files.
 The main file is `pluginnamePlugin.php`, it declares the plugin, its events, its router, etc. This directory must be under namespace `Tuleap\PluginName`.

 `pluginnamePlugin.php` is the central place for plugin interaction with the rest of the application.

-Let's take a look at what our basic Mercurial plugin would look like
+Let's take a look at what our basic Mercurial plugin would look like:

 ```php
 <?php